 Many people who have reached advanced numbers prefer to split the lifts.

 Another benefit is that you can accumulate more deadlifting volume.
 When you are deadlifting and squatting in the same workout, the deadlift is done for just one set.
 If you do the lift separately, you can add a little more volume.

 If you are going to squat and deadlift in the same workout, don’t neglect the following:

-do an upper body pushing exercise in between the squat and the deadlift;
+do an upper body pushing exercise between the squat and the deadlift

-don’t deadlift for more than one working set;
+don’t deadlift for more than one work set

-don’t do pulling exercises of any sort before your deadlifts;
+don’t do pulling or biceps exercises before your deadlifts